 Choosing the right funeral poetry for your grandmother can be a complicated task.
 How do you select a sonnet or verse that expresses your feelings for someone with whom you have shared so much?
 Those who have not been fortunate enough to have an intimate relationship with Grandma also have a hard decision to make.
 No matter what your time with grandma was like, choosing the words that commemorate her death is difficult.

 Poetry is similar to music in the way that it|inspires and stirs hearts.
 Words can paint pictures, capture memories and explore emotions.
 Funeral poetry is a traditional way to offer sentiments to mourners while speaking kindly of the deceased.
 Many individuals use poetry to convey final thoughts and tell the deceased things that if given the chance-they would say in person.
 Others use religious verses or scriptures that were cherished by the deceased.
 Here are some examples of religious verses commonly used as funeral poetry:

-Funeral Poetry for a Grandmother
+Funeral Poems for Grandmother

 If Grandma was a poetry enthusiast, you have an advantage.
 While you may not have the title picked out, you can select from a poet she adored.
 If you do not have one in mind, consider some of the esteemed poets of the past: